 If you want to find out when a website or domain name was originally registered or created, you can do the following:

-- In the search box, type in the complete url or domain name of the website you want information on, and click submit.
-Make sure to include the appropriate suffix or TLD (top-level domain).
+- In the search box, enter the complete url or domain name of the website whose information you wish to retrieve, then click Search.
+Make sure to include the appropriate suffix or TLD (top-level domain), e.g. samplewebsite.com

-- Relevant data about the domain in your query will be displayed at this page.
-You can scroll down to look for the Created date to find when a domain was originally created or registered.
+- Relevant data about the domain in your query will be displayed on this page.
+You can scroll down to look for the Created date to find when the domain was originally created or registered.

 If you own or have registered domains with us, or perhaps you have made a domain transfer, and you want to check when they were created, you can do the following:

-- Type in your username and password at the appropriate fields, and click Log In.
+- Enter your username and password then, click Log In.

 - Click on the Visit My Account button.

-- Inside your Account Manager, click Domains in the menu bar.
+- On your Account Manager, click the Domains tab at the top menu bar.

 - The default display will be a List View of your domains.
-You need to turn it into a Folder View.
-To do this, click on the folder icon on the right side of the Quick search box.
+You need to switch to Folder View to access the creation date of your domains.
+To do this, click on the Folder Icon on the right side of the Quick search box.

 Fun fact: Contrary to popular belief, WHOIS is not a database but a query and response protocol that scours databases where information about registered domains are stored.
 However, there are WHOIS databases, mostly run by registries and registrars, all around the world that contain information about domains, registrants, and other pertinent registration information, most of which are publicly searchable.